grahampugh/munki-catalog-admin/README.md

 2. Remove multiple packages from a catalog
 3. Move packages to a new or existing catalog
 4. Delete packages and their associated pkginfo files
+5. Download packages directly from the Munki Repo for ad-hoc installation

 Some of the original functionality of MunkiWebAdmin has been removed from Munki-Do, such as reporting tools.
 For reporting tools, I recommend: